POSYDON-code/POSYDON/docs/_source/components-overview/post_processing/pipeline/pipeline_steps.rst

     opacity_max          caution         it uses a fixed maximum opacity of 0.5 (this is only a last option change to get more stability)
-    TPAGBwind            default in v3+  it enables the MESA inlist commit, which changes the wind during the TPAGB phase thermohaline_mixing  default in v3+  it uses thermohaline mixing in the inlist
+    TPAGBwind            default in v3+  it enables the MESA inlist commit, which changes the wind during the TPAGB phase thermohaline_mixing  default in v3+  it uses thermohaline mixing in the inlist HeMB_MLTp_mesh       workaround      it turns off magnetic braking for He stars; it uses less extreme parameters of the MLT++; it changes some more input values to change the resulation close to the surface more_mesh            workaround      it modifies the remeshing and allows for more cells in MESA conv_bdy_weight      caution         it disabled the convective_bdy_weight where this caused segmentation faults (this avoids a bug in the old MESA version r11701)
     ===================  ==============  ===========